mjordan/islandora_ntriples/README.md

 #### Overview

 A proof-of-concept module to allow loading and querying, via Drupal's autocomplete functionality, of Linked Data in N-Triples format.
+The autocomplete queries locally loaded vocabularies in response to the user's typing, and enters the term plus its URI in the text field when the user selects a term from the list.

 The best source of data in N-Triples is http://id.loc.gov/download/.

 #### Installation